hsjunnesson/UIViewDrawRectBlock/README.md

 # UIView+DrawRectBlock

-Tired of subclassing +UIView+ just to implement drawRect?
+Tired of subclassing UIView just to implement drawRect?

 This is a category on UIView to create an instance with a block for its drawRect.